melshiD/call-me-back/PCR2.md

 ### Database
 - **FINAL_DATABASE_STRATEGY.md** - Why Vultr PostgreSQL, not SmartSQL
 - **LOG_ANALYSIS_GUIDE.md** - How to analyze Raindrop logs
+*- also read SECURE_REVERSE_PROXY_PATTERN.md and TROUBLESHOOTING_VULTR_CONNECTIVITY.md if you've having issues with or buidling for the services running on Vultr*

 ### Authentication
 - **WORKOS_INTEGRATION_PLAN.md** ⭐ - Step-by-step WorkOS integration